10NUT69/iamasina/docs/codex-handoff.md

 - Ran `php artisan view:cache`; Blade templates compiled successfully after changing the deleted listing button label.
 - Ran `php artisan view:clear`; compiled view cache was cleared after verification.

+## Environment Assumptions

+- Local Windows environment used PHP 8.3.26 from Laragon.
+- The Vite dev server was already serving assets from `http://[::1]:5173`.
+- The bundled Codex Node runtime was used for Vite build because `node.exe` from PATH returned `Access denied`.

 ## Open Items

 - Add project-specific setup commands once they are confirmed.
 - Test environment needs cleanup: SQLite test database does not have the full app schema for the homepage test, `/profile` tests expect routes that currently return 404/405, and registration test does not authenticate the created user.
+- User should test the shared combobox behavior on a real mobile device, especially create/edit/listing filters and the original Tractiune/password-manager case.

 ## Machine Handoff Checklist